argoproj/argo-cd/docs/syncing/waves.md

 Once you have assigned resources to different phases, during a sync operation Argo CD will do the following.

 1. Apply all the resources marked as `PreSync` hooks.
 If _any_ of them fails the whole sync process will stop
 1. Apply all the resources marked as `Sync` hooks.
-If _any_ of them fails the whole sync process mark as failed.
-Hooks marked with the `SyncFail` will also run
+If _any_ of them fails the whole sync process will be marked as failed.
+Hooks marked with `SyncFail` will also run
 1. Apply all the resources marked as `PostSync` hooks.
-If _any_ of them fails the whole sync process mark as failed.
+If _any_ of them fails the whole sync process will be marked as failed.
 1. Hooks marked with `Skip` will not be applied.